Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Ill-defined Popularity

-As a non-personalized method, Popularity is often considered as the simplest recommendation baseline and is widely used for comparison purpose in evaluation.
-In many academic papers, the popularity of an item is defined as the number of interactions it receives in the training data.
-An interesting question here: \textit{Is the popularity defined by item frequency in training set even meaningful?}
+As a non-personalized method, Popularity is often considered as the simplest baseline and is widely used for comparison purpose in evaluation.
+Specifically, in our case study, 26\% of the papers use Popularity as one of their baselines.
+In academic papers and the toolkits for RecSys, the popularity of an item is mostly defined as the number of interactions it receives in the training set.
+Recall that in our case study, 59.1\% of the papers do not observe global timeline in their evaluation, hence they cannot define popularity of items along time.
+Then an interesting question here: \textit{To what degree does the popularity, as determined by the frequency of an item in the training set, reflect its true popularity in a real-world scenario?}

 To answer this question, we first show how a recommender works in general.
 With the help of a global timeline, Figure~\ref{fig:timePractice} gives absolute time points of historical user-item interactions for three example users $u_1$, $u_2$, and $u_3$.
 In the illustration, $t_c$ indicates the current time point.
 If the users visit the website at the current time $t_c$, then the system will make recommendations to these users.
 Users then may choose to interact or not to interact with the recommended items.
 In the illustration, let us assume that all users interact with the recommended items, and these interacted items become the latest interactions for all three users.
 In practice, a recommender can learn from all or a subset of historical interactions that occurred before time $t_c$, and makes recommendations if users visit the site at time $t_c$.